spark-mv/cdn/install.md

 # 4. Checking statistics on the portal

-Play a few videos, and login to [your HolaCDN account] (http://www.holacdn.com/cp), then go to the 'detailed statistics' area to verify that statistics are recorded by the portal.
+Play a few videos, and login to [your HolaCDN account] (http://www.holacdn.com/cp), then go to the 'detailed statistics' area to verify that statistics are recorded into your account.

 The quickest way to see your recent activity is by clicking on 'debug mode' and then on the 'recent events' button.
 You should see a few lines, with your IP address and browser information.
 Events appear 5-10 seconds after you finish viewing a video.